 The adaptation finance gap can be defined as the difference between the estimated costs of meeting a given adaptation goal (the adaptation finance needs) and the amount of finance available1.
-The UNEP Adaptation Gap Report 20222 estimated the adaptation finance needs in developing countries3 to be in the likely range of US\$ 170-340 billion/year by 2030, rising to US\$ 340-600 billion/year by 2050.
-These needs can be compared to the international public adaptation finance flows to developing countries, as tracked by finance providers, and reported to the Organisation for Economic Co-operation and Development (OECD).
-According to OECD estimates, international public funds for adaptation reached US\$28.6 billion in 2020.
-Consequently, adaptation finance needs are estimated to be five to ten times greater than current international adaptation finance flows - a gap that widens after 20304.
+The UNEP Adaptation Gap Report 20232 estimated the adaptation finance needs in developing countries3 to be in the likely range of US\$ 215-387 billion per years in this decade.
+This means the new estimate for the adaptation gap has increased to US\$194-366 billion per year in this decade.
+These estimates are expected to rise as we approach 2050.
+These needs can be compared to the international public adaptation finance flows to developing countries, as tracked by finance providers, and reported to the Organisation for Economic Co-operation and Development

+(OECD).
+In the newest OECD estimates from 2021, international public funds for adaptation had decreased to US\$21 billion.
+Currently, adaptation finance needs of developing countries are 10-18 times as big as international public finance flows - a gap that widens after 20304.